zylklab/mlbuffet/README.md

 -TCP 9090

-Then, execute the file `start_FractalMLServer-Lite.sh` (if you cannot execute that file, change the permissions of the file).
-The installing file will ask how many modelhosts nodes you want to build, and then, it will build the server.

-If you do not want to execute the file `start_FractalMLServer-Lite`, go to the deploy directory and run the following command: `docker-compose up -d`
-Docker-Compose will begin building the images of the containers to be created.
+Go to the deploy directory and run the following command: `docker-compose up -d` Docker-Compose will begin building the images of the containers to be created.
 Once it is done building (usually takes around 3-4 minutes), containers will be created and services will be deployed.
 Make sure that services are up and running by running `docker ps`.
 In case any of the services are not available, run `docker logs <container_name>` to see the possible reason.

 Once you are over, run `docker-compose down` to remove the containers. `docker-compose down --rm all --remove-orphans` will also remove the images in case you don't need them anymore (they can be rebuilt).